BC (video game): Features

 Early images at E3 showed extreme clarity and self shading but early reviews called the artificial intelligence the most impressive game aspect.
 According to GameSpot.com's information on BC, the game would have had a foodchain, like Peter Jackson's King Kong: The Official Game of the Movie, in which each part would have been subject to being eaten by something higher on the foodchain.
 In addition, the dinosaurs and other creatures would have been intelligent, interacting with each other, thus acting independently of the player.
 It would have been possible to affect the game world as a whole, leading some people to comment on the driving of certain species to extinction.
 Other activities would have included capturing and training certain animals to use against tribal enemies.

 As part of the exaggeration, in addition to anachronisms in the dinosaur age, BC would have featured dinosaurs as being larger than they really were.
 In one preview, Peter Molyneux was quoted as saying that the Rex seen in screenshots was a child, a third the size of its parent.
 The game was also planned to be very bloody.
 GameSpot quoted Molyneux as saying that the dinosaurs will spill "swimming pools full of blood" when killed.

+According to a source, about twenty creatures were planned for the game.